Data Types

 ROWVERSION

-tracks the relative time within a database, not the actual time.DATE
+tracks the relative time within a database, not the actual time.- It is just an incrementing number and, therefore, cannot preserve

 This data type is used to store an entire hierarchy, and it is implemented asa Commin Language Runtime (CLR) user-defined type that comprises several system functions for creating and operating on hierarchy nodes.
 A value of the HIERARCHYID